gaelfoppolo/gaelfoppolo.com/_posts/2016-09-11-user-notifications-in-macos.md

 It’s sometimes useful to offer multiple actions to users, directly from the notification, as a non-breaking workflow.

+{% info %}
 It’s not possible to have both reply field and additional actions.
-Reply will be shown if hasActionButton and hasReplyButton are both true.
+Reply will be shown if `hasActionButton` and `hasReplyButton` are both true.
-{: .notice--info}
+{% endinfo %}

 Additional actions are an array of `NSUserNotificationAction`: